wavesplatform/docs.wavesplatform/docs/en/building-apps/smart-contracts/waves-smart-contracts-overview.md

 There are three types of smart contracts on the Waves blockchain:

 * **dApps** can perform almost all operations possible on the Waves blockchain. dApp callable functions can transfer, issue and burn [tokens](/en/blockchain/token/), change data in dApp’s [data storage](/en/blockchain/account/account-data-storage), and much more.
 A dApp script can be invoked by sending an [Invoke Script transaction](/en/blockchain/transaction-type/invoke-script-transaction), and dApps can also invoke each other.
 An invocation can contain payments in favor of the dApp.
 A dApp also provides functionality similar to a smart account.
 [More about dApp](/en/building-apps/smart-contracts/what-is-a-dapp)
-* **Smart accounts** check transactions and orders sent on behalf of the account whether they meet certain conditions specified in the script.
+* **Smart accounts** check whether transactions and orders sent on behalf of the account meet certain conditions specified in the script.
 If the conditions are not met, the transaction is discarded.
-An example of a smart account is a multi-signature account by which several users jointly manage assets: a transaction from such an account is allowed if it contains valid signatures of co-owners.
+An example of a smart account is a multi-signature account with which several users jointly manage assets: a transaction from such an account is allowed if it contains valid signatures of co-owners.
 [More about smart accounts](/en/building-apps/smart-contracts/what-is-smart-account)
 * **Smart assets** apply constraints on transactions involving the asset.
 For example, a script can allow only exchanges at a specific price, or transfers only to recipients on a trusted list, or lock operations outside a given blockchain height interval.
 [More about smart assets](/en/building-apps/smart-contracts/what-is-smart-asset)

 Smart contracts can use blockchain data: the current height, account balances, asset parameters, and entries in data storage of any account.
 Since the blockchain is a distributed ledger stored on many computers worldwide, smart contracts cannot access the filesystem.
 Data from the outside world can be delivered to the blockchain by [oracles](/en/blockchain/oracle).